 - Works well with Netflix and other streaming channels

-- 24/7 live chat support and a 30 day money-back guarantee
+- 24/7 live chat support and a 30-day money-back guarantee

-Overall Surfshark is one of the better VPNs I’ve tested and is currently one of our top recommendations.
+Overall Surfshark is one of the best VPNs I’ve tested and is currently one of our top recommendations.
 If you want to give Surfshark a try, you will get the best prices with the coupon below:

 Alternatives to Surfshark

 While I think Surfshark is a great VPN, you may want to investigate one or more of these leading alternatives.
 Click the links to read their reviews or grab the NordVPN discount coupon for the best savings.
 Additionally, each of these VPNs has a 30-day money-back guarantee.